knightedcodemonkey/module/README.md

 - `requireSource` (`builtin`): whether `require` comes from Node or `createRequire`.
 - `cjsDefault` (`auto`): bundler-style default interop vs direct `module.exports`.
 - `out`/`inPlace`: write the transformed code to a file; otherwise the function returns the transformed string only.
+- CommonJS → ESM lowering will throw on `with` statements and unshadowed `eval` calls to avoid unsound rewrites.

 See [docs/esm-to-cjs.md](docs/esm-to-cjs.md) for deeper notes on live bindings, interop helpers, top-level await behavior, and `import.meta.main` handling.
 For CommonJS to ESM lowering details, read [docs/cjs-to-esm.md](docs/cjs-to-esm.md).